Dc-qwerty/Group-4-phase-2-project/README.md

 *  Merge Box Office Mojo and IMDb datasets using common keys (e.g., titles and years)
 *  Calculated total gross revenue (domestic + foreign )

-# Analysis Overview
+  #  Film Industry Analysis for New Movie Studio

-## Analysis Introduction
+# Analysis Introduction

 This analysis aims to identify what types of films are currently performing best at the box office and which studios are the best to guide our new movie studio's content strategy.
+We'll examine four key relationships:
+# 1. Genre Popularity & Trends
+# * Key Variables:
+genres
+averagerating
+total_gross

+Why These Matter:
+Determine which genres are most profitable (highest revenue) and most appreciated by audiences (highest ratings).

+# 2. Studio Performance Analysis
+Key Variables:
+average_rating
+total_gross

+Why These Matter:
+Studio perfomance helps a new movie studio identify, succesful production and distribution partners and potential competitive positioning

+# 3. Audience Preferences Analysis
+Key Variables:
+averagerating

+ Why These Matter:
+Understand the relationship between ratings and revenue to balance artistic quality and commercial success.

+# 4. ROI Analysis
+Key Variables:
+production budget
+worldwide gross Why These Matter:
+ROI (Return on Investment) matters because it shows how efficiently money is being used to generate profit.

+# Expected Insights
+By the end of this analysis, we'll provide actionable recommendations on:

+Which genres to prioritize for production
+Which studios are most succesful
+Do high ratings lead to higher revenue
+Return efficiency relative to cost

+** These specific variables were chosen because they:
+* Are consistently available across datasets
+* Represent controllable business decisions (genre, release timing)
+* Directly measure success (revenue, ratings)
+* These variables naturally led to the 3 chosen approaches

+# Analysis

+This analysis aims to identify what types of films are currently performing best at the box office and which studios are the best to guide our new movie studio's content strategy.
 We'll examine three key relationships :
 1. Genre Profitability Analysis
 2. Studio Performance Analysis
 3. Audience Preferences (Ratings vs. Revenue)

- ## Expected Insights
- By the end of this analysis, we'll provide actionable recommendations on:
- 1. Which genres to prioritize for production
- 2. Which studios are most succesful
- 3. Do high ratings lead to higher revenue

-We choose these specific variables because they:
- - Are consistently available across datasets
- - Represent controllable business decisions (genre, release timing)
- - Directly measure success (revenue, ratings)
- - These variables naturally led to the 3 chosen approaches
+4. ROI Analysis

 # 1. Genre Profitability Analysis
  our main goal was to :
 - Understand which movie genres are most profitable (highest average revenue)
 - Understand which genres are most appreciated by audiences (highest average rating)
+# Key Findings:
+- Sci-Fi, Adventure & Animation genres generate the highest average revenue.
+- Sci-Fi genres achieve both high revenues and high IMDb ratings a good commercial and critical performance.
+- Animation also shows strong ratings and very high revenue a good genre for both family and general audience markets.

 # 2. Studio Performance Analysis
 ### Goal:
 This helps identify which studios consistently produce highly-rated films.
 Understanding studio performance is crucial for strategic partnerships, distribution planning, and benchmarking success.
+# Key Findings:
+The two studios P/DW and BV have the best average revenue which makes them the best candidates to partner with

 # 3. Audience Preferences (Ratings vs. Revenue)
 ### Goal:
 - Understand relationship between IMDb ratings and total revenue
 - Identify which rating ranges are most commercially successful
+ # Key Findings:
+- Weak positive correlation (r=0.20) between ratings and revenue — higher ratings are slightly associated with higher revenue.
+- range 6-7 performs best commercially mass-appeal films that attract large audiences.
+- Blockbuster franchises perform well even with mid-range ratings.
+- Highest rated movies (>8) have more modest commercial performance.

+ # 4. ROI Analysis
+### Goal:
+Understand which genres and studios provide the best return on investment Help the studio make financially sound production decisions

 # Key Findings